 This way, you can remove the curtains for washing, and you don’t need and tools or hardware to hang the curtains.

-4. Outdoor Hanging Lanterns
+4. Outdoor Hanging Lanterns for Pergolas

 Lanterns can add a tropical or eclectic feel to your outdoor space while also adding nighttime lighting.